-- The second group of Nike's suppliers, called developing sources offer low labour costs and the opportunity for Nike to diversify assembly sites.
+- The most important are what the company calls the developed partners, mainly located in the Republic of Korea and Taiwan Province of China, who participate in joint product development and concentrate on the production of newest product designs.
+Given the rising labour costs in these locations, labour intensive activities previously performed by suppliers in these countries were relocated to other countries.
+However, the relationship with Nike of these old suppliers was, if anything, strengthened as they started to manufacture higher value-added products, working exclusively for Nike on the basis of a minimum monthly order. - The second group of Nike's suppliers, called developing sources offer low labour costs and the opportunity for Nike to diversify assembly sites.
 Currently, they are located in China, Indonesia and Thailand.
-Nearly all are exclusive suppliers to Nike and as such receive considerable assistance from the company with a view to upgrading their production to form the next generation of developed partners. - The third group, called volume producers, are large-scale factories serving a number of other independent buyers.
+Nearly all are exclusive suppliers to Nike and as such receive considerable assistance from the company with a view to upgrading their production to form the next generation of developed partners. - The third group, called volume producers, are large scale factories serving a number of other independent buyers.
 They generally manufacture a specific product for Nike, but they are not involved in any new product because of fears of leakage of information to competitors.
 Orders from Nike for suppliers from this group fluctuate, with variations of 50 per cent between monthly orders.

 Subcontracting has sometimes been criticized because of the heavy pressures it places on subcontractors to cut prices and labour costs, especially in the case of long subcontracting chains; possible fluctuations and instability of employment in supplier firms; and the subcontractors' lack of control of the market.
-However, the outsourcing of production, as these examples well show, also requires close co-operation between different participants in the value-added chain, particularly in view of the relatively short productdevelopment schedules, customer-oriented production and high standards of quality that are demanded by TNCs relying on subcontracting.
-This makes it possible for large as well as small and medium-sized firms, including those located in developing countries, to access international markets and new production opportunities without bearing the risks attached to exports and independent marketing.
+However, the outsourcing of production, as these examples well show, also requires close co-operation between different participants in the value-added chain, particularly in view of the relatively short product-development schedules, customer-oriented production and high standards of quality thatare demanded by TNCs relying on subcontracting.
+This makes it possible for large as well as small and medium-sized firms, including ones located in developing countries, to access international markets and new production opportunities without bearing the risks attached to exports and independent marketing.
 In many cases, subcontracting provides opportunities not only for employment creation through production for the world market but also for skills upgrading, quality control, access to new technology and major advances in manufacturing production.

-Source: UNCTAD, Division on Transnational Corporations and Investment, World Investment Report 1994: Transnational Corporations, Employment and the Workplace (United Nations publication, Sales No. E.94.II.A.14).
+Source- UNCTAD, Division on Transnational Corporations and Investment, World Investment Report 1994: Transnational Corporations, Employment and the Workplace (United Nations publication, Sales No. E.94.II.A.14).

-&lt;sup>a Forbes, 3 January 1994.

-&lt;sup>b "Can Nike just do it?", Business Week, 18 April 1994, pp. 86-93.
+- a Forbes, 3 January 1994. - b "Can Nike just do it", Business Week, 18 April 1994, pp. 86-93.